1 Getting started with otrace and oshell¶

 1.10 Monitoring using the repeat command¶

-command indefinitely repeats whatever command that
+The repeat command indefinitely repeats whatever command that

 follows it, erasing the screen each time before displaying the